The Bounds of Algorithmic Collusion; $Q$-learning, Gradient Learning, and the Folk Theorem: -Replicator: Dynamics and Results

-For \( q = 0 \), the dynamics described above correspond to a multi-agent extension of the classical gradient-ascent algorithm.
-When \( q = 1 \) and \( q = 2 \), the dynamics reduce to discrete-time variants of the replicator dynamics and log-barrier dynamics, respectively (\cite{riemannain}).
+When $q=1$ and $q=2$, replacing the estimator with $v_{q,i}(\pi)$, these dynamics reduce to discrete-time variants of replicator and log-barrier dynamics, respectively (\cite{riemannain}).
 Additionally, in continuous time, these dynamics meet the criteria for myopic adjustment dynamics for \( q \geq 1 \) as defined by \cite{swinkels1993adjustment}, and satisfy positive correlation for \( q \geq 0 \) (\cite{sandholm2010population, riemannain}).